You can find here the temporary program of ECPA2019. This program is not in its final form.

 UAV Applications - SfM and 3D

-Accessing the plant architecture in 3D for plant phenotyping – recent approaches and demands
+Accessing the plant architecture in 3D for plant phenotyping – recent approaches and requirements

 Presented by Paulus, S.

-An UAV-based system for phenotyping crop growth in wheat, barley and triticale field trials
+A UAV-based system for monitoring crop growth in wheat, barley and triticale phenotyping field trials

 Presented by Peña, J.M.